miku/oaimi/README.md

 > The Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH) is a low-barrier mechanism for repository interoperability. https://www.openarchives.org/pmh/

-No frills OAI harvesting and mirroring.
-It acts as cache and will take care of retrieving new records.
+No frills OAI harvesting.
+It acts as cache and will take care of incrementally retrieving new records.

 [![Build Status](https://travis-ci.org/miku/oaimi.svg?branch=master)](https://travis-ci.org/miku/oaimi)